-Kay Bailey is WOLA’s Institutional Partnerships Manager, managing WOLA’s relationships with philanthropic foundations and giving structure and guidance to all funding proposals.
+Kay Bailey is WOLA’s Director of Institutional Partnerships, managing WOLA’s relationships with philanthropic foundations and giving structure and guidance to all funding proposals.

 Ms. Bailey studied abroad at the Universidad de las Américas in Puebla, Mexico, then worked as a bilingual legal assistant in the Mexico City law firm of Arochi Marroquín & Lindner.
 She also spent time in Belo Horizonte, Brazil, studying at the Universidade Federal de Minas Gerais.